pxlrbt/wordpress-cf7-cleverreach-integration/README.md

 ## Changelog

+### 2.3
+* Refactor: Use guzzle as http client
+* Refactor: Use monolog as logger
+* Refactor: Use PHP-Scoper

 ### 2.2
 * Merge global and local attributes in one select
 * Fix: Disable checks when integration is not active